anjathiart/100-days-of-code/r1-log.md

 Network project.
 Sorted out some last minute bugs.
 And submitted code and video for this project.
 - demo video: https://www.youtube.com/watch?v=P_QSEHIOCck
 - repo: https://github.com/anjathiart/network

+### R1D75 - 20201015
+Linguilearn.
+Playing with the django-frienship package to manage friend requests etc. Learning about better exception handling and use of the ctx object.
+So far I've hooked up adding a friend by username.